Free Delivery Islandwide

-Switching to a built-in cooker hob changes the way a kitchen looks and feels.
-The flat glass surface sits flush with the countertop.
-No raised body, no counter clutter, no visible gas hose.
-It looks clean, modern, and deliberate.
+Switching to a built-in cooker hob changes how a kitchen looks and feels.
+The flat glass top sits flush with the counter.
+There is no raised body, no clutter, and no hose in sight.
+The whole setup feels cleaner and more deliberate.

-Here’s how built-in cooker hobs fit Sri Lanka kitchen layouts.
+Here’s how built-in cooker hobs work in Sri Lankan kitchen layouts.

 Why a built-in hob changes a kitchen’s look

-A freestanding gas stove breaks up your counter space.
-It creates a visual barrier in the kitchen and takes up floor space separately.
-A built-in hob integrates into the counter.
+A freestanding gas stove breaks up counter space.
+It sits apart from the rest of the kitchen and takes up room on its own.
+A built-in hob fits into the counter instead.
 It looks like part of the surface, not a separate appliance placed on top.

 Countertop materials that work with built-in hobs